From Flood Geology

 It was once thought that granitic magma was so viscous that it would take hundred of millions of years for granitic rocks to form.

-Tiny diamond grains discovered in high-grade metamorphic rocks (gneisses) from south-western Norway may force geologists to rethink cherished ideas about the Earth’s continental crust and processes.
+Diamond grains discovered in high-grade metamorphic rocks (gneisses) from Norway may force geologists to rethink ideas about the Earth’s crust and processes.

 Today we admire and enjoy the beauty opals and opalized bones.
 But when we realize their formation resulted from catastrophic judgment, we worship God for His salvation in Christ at the cross.